concepticon/concepticon-data/CONTRIBUTING.md

 ```

 The output will tell you whether your mapping has succeded.
 If you run into problems, just let us know, and we try to help as best as we can.

+## Conventions

+We have certain conventions on how to deal with problems when linking concepts to the Concepticon.
+Here, we currently list them without specific order of preference.

+### Missing translations

+Missing translations are indicated as NAN, as an example see the list by `Pallas-1786-441`.

+### Missing Concept Sets

+If we don't find a concept set for a concept and deem the concept to be to specific to be further mapped, we leave the field empty.
+All these concept sets are later assigned to a class of concept sets called "NAN".

+### N-N Mappings

+We do NOT allow to carry out N-N mappings between concepts in a concept lists and concept sets in the Concepticon.
+As a work-around, however, we allow to multiple a respective concept in a given source and assign it to two different concept sets.
+This has been done, for example, in the list [Matisoff-1978-200](https://github.com/clld/concepticon-data/blob/master/concepticondata/conceptlists/Matisoff-1978-200.tsv#L31), where the concept "vagina or breast/milk" clearly indicates that the author means two distinct entries, but lists them in the same line of the list.
+Similarly, one may encounter that people make a further distinction within a wordlist, by adding in brackets that, for example, there are actually two words for "frog" in some varieties, a "big frog" and a "small frog".
+In these cases it is also important to split the respective entry, as it has been done in the list by [List-2016-180](https://github.com/clld/concepticon-data/blob/master/concepticondata/conceptlists/List-2016-180.tsv#L8), although, admittedly, the actual decision was already done in the compilation of the concept list.